PureStorage-OpenConnect/Jenkins-Fa-Snapshot-Ci-Pipeline/README.md

 1. The following software components need to be installed on the build server:
 - Jenkins
-- msbuild for SQL Server database targets
+- msbuild for SQL Server database targets,
-- Data Tools framework (DAC Fx)
+- Data Tools framework (DAC Fx),
-- PureStorageDbaTools PowerShell module, the installation of which will also install the dbatools and
+- PureStorageDbaTools PowerShell module, the installation of which will also install the dbatools and PureStoragePowerShellSDK.

 2. The following plugins need to be installed on the Jenkins instance:
 - Git